wzwietering/model_builder/README.md

 ## What is this?

 This is a tool build Keras models a lot faster than by coding.
 No coding is required, all can be done from a configuration file.
 The ModelBuilder not only builds a model from your configuration, but it also tries to make this process easier.
 Using analyzers your model is analyzed to prevent errors.
 For completeness, a serializer is also included to convert your model to a configuration file.
+There is also a framework present for hyperparameter optimalization, but this is currently limited to [Hill Climbing](https://en.wikipedia.org/wiki/Hill_climbing).

 ## Configuration parameters